Unleash/unleash/CONTRIBUTING.md

 - [Fork, edit, and preview](https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces/creating-a-codespace) using [GitHub Codespaces](https://github.com/features/codespaces) without having to install and run the project locally.

+### Build and run the project

+Follow the steps in [the "how to run the project" section](#how-to-run-the-project) to get the project running locally.

 ### Make your update: